vtst/google-apps-scripts/VtstRealtimeProgressLib/README.md

 You can see a full example using the library in [this Google Document](https://docs.google.com/document/d/1fL8-I1uMZNYYOO3BtbjdWYqjfAKYe3EaIbvfRyPWYnU/edit?tab=t.0).
 The code of the Apps Script project attached to this document is available in the example subdirectory of this repository.

+## Mock reporters

+The library provides two functions that can be used to create a mock reporter object:
+* `newVoidReporter()`: A reporter that does nothing.
+* `newConsoleReporter()`: A reporter that logs messages to the Apps Script console.

+These can be used when the same function can be run with or without a progress UI.

 ## Known Limitations